 “No matter your athletic ability, with just a few basic instructions or simply by watching more experienced players, you can be playing pickleball within 10 minutes,” says Dunn.
 “And that’s not just hitting the ball, but actually playing games and getting into the buzz of competition.”

 Dunn continues: “For some, this may be the first time they’ve competed in any athletic activity, and it’s so much fun to see the transformation from trepidation to elation.
 Success happens so quickly.
 You can see such amazing progress from someone who’s never hit a ball to then playing a game, most often within a very short time.”
+(If you’re looking to improve your racquet-sport performance, try “The Racquet-Sport Workout.”)

 If you do have an athletic background, you’re at an advantage — particularly if you’ve played a racquet sport.
 Most racquet sport players just need a few minutes to get used to the flight and bounce of the pickleball.
 After that, improvement comes quickly.